Appngage/appsmonk-sdk-android/push_integration.md

 }
 ```
 ###parameters
--<b>api_key</b>: Unique api_key(live_key) of app obtained from [Appngage DashBoard](https://dashboard.appngage.com/)
+-<b>api_key</b>: Unique api_key(live_key) of app obtained from [Appsmonk DashBoard](https://dashboard.appsmonk.com/)
 - <b>campaign_name</b> (string): Unique name of the campaign.
-- <b>push_date_time</b> (string): Time that Appngage servers will start sending push notifications GMT (UTC+0000).
+- <b>push_date_time</b> (string): Time that Appsmonk servers will start sending push notifications GMT (UTC+0000).
 Format is "yyyy-MM-dd HH:mm:ss eg:2015-09-29 05:09:19".
 Alternatively, if "now" is assigned, the campaign will activate and send immediately .
 - <b>group_target[]</b> (arry,optional): array('test@example.com') | if mentioned 'All' it'll be sent to All users

 > creatives

 - <b>creative_heading[]</b>:Heading of the creative number 1
 - <b>creative_img[]</b>: A link/URL of an image which apears in the push notifications expanded view (Optional)
 - <b>deeplink[]</b>:A link/URL based on a URL scheme that you specify within your app.
-Appngage Push campaigns can accept this link scheme to direct users to a particular area within your app upon opening the push notification.
+Appsmonk Push campaigns can accept this link scheme to direct users to a particular area within your app upon opening the push notification.
 (Optional)
 - <b>creative_text[]</b>: The Message that will be displayed upon opening the push notification.
 - <b>creative_percentage[]</b>:Percentage of users that this variant will be sent